Slozzyondul/Ngrok-like-server/README.md

 - This is for development or demo use, not production.

 - Make sure firewall/ports (9000 and 8080) are open on the server.

+Uses AES-256 in EAX mode for authenticated encryption

+Each session generates unique encryption keys

+For production use:

+Add client authentication

+Implement rate limiting

+Use TLS for control channel

+### 🙌 Credits
+- Inspired by how Ngrok works — built from scratch with Python sockets and threads for devs who want full control.

+### 🤝 Contributing
+Pull requests welcome!
+Please:

+Fork the repository

+Create a feature branch

+Submit a PR with clear documentation